oliviag-commits/crm-web-app-laravel/README.md

-# CRM-Admin-Panel 📖 (customer relationship management)
+# CRM-Admin-Panel 📖 (customer relationship management):

 A CRM admin panel built using the TALL stack (Tailwind CSS, Alpine.js, Laravel, Livewire).
 The project provides an interface for managing clients, featuring real-time updates, form creation, and a customizable data table for streamlined client management.